Manage membership automatically with dynamic groups

 For more information about building queries, visit Create membership queries for dynamic groups.

-For more information, go to Exclude users from group membership.
+For more information, go to Exclude users from dynamic group.

 6. (Optional) Use multiple condition-value pairs to build your membership query.
 To include or exclude people who meet: